nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 # [Introduzione negli Stati Uniti](https://nextstrain.org/ncov/2020-03-13?d=tree,map&f_country=USA&m=div&p=full&legend=closed)

 <!-- Here, we can see that the virus has been introduced to the U.S. on multiple independent occasions. -->
-Qui possiamo osservare come il virus sia stato introdotto negli Stati Uniti in multiple e indipendenti occasioni.
+Qui possiamo osservare come il virus sia stato introdotto negli Stati Uniti in più occasioni indipendenti tra loro.
 <br><br>

 <!-- Most of these introductions aren't associated with any other sampled cases from the U.S., so we're not sure if these introductions led to local outbreaks. -->
-La maggiorparte di queste introduzioni non sono associate con nessuno dei casi campionati negli Stati Uniti, perciò non siamo sicuri se queste introduzioni abbiano portato a focolai locali.
+La maggior parte di queste introduzioni non sono associate con nessuno dei casi campionati negli Stati Uniti, perciò non siamo sicuri se queste introduzioni abbiano causato focolai locali.
 <!-- However, given that testing capacity is not yet ramped up in most areas, we expect there are many unreported cases. -->
-Tuttavia, dato che il numero di test effetuato non è ancora alta in molte aree, prevediamo che ci siano molti casi che non siano stati segnalati.
+Tuttavia, dato che il numero di test effettuato in molte aree non è ancora alto, prevediamo l'esistenza di molti casi che non sono stati segnalati.
 <br><br>

 <!-- For Washington and California, though, we do see clusters of cases that are closely related. -->
-Nello stato di Washington e in California, tuttavia notiamo gruppi di casi strettamente correlati.
+Nello Stato di Washington e in California, tuttavia, notiamo gruppi di casi strettamente correlati.
 <!-- This suggests ongoing transmission and local spread within these two states. -->
-Ciò suggerisce che stia avvenendo la trasmissione e diffusione locale del virus all’interno di questi due stati.
+Ciò suggerisce che stia avvenendo la trasmissione e diffusione locale del virus all’interno di questi due Stati.
 <!-- There is no right side text -->

 <!-- ############ SLIDE BREAK ############# -->